Jewish culture: Cuisine

-Jewish cooking combines the food of many cultures in which Jews have settled, including Middle Eastern, Mediterranean, Spanish, German and Eastern European styles of cooking, all influenced by the need for food to be kosher.
+Jewish cooking combines the food of many cultures in which Jews have lived, including Middle Eastern, Mediterranean, Spanish, German and Eastern European styles of cooking, all influenced by the need for food to be kosher.
 Thus, "Jewish" foods like bagels, hummus, stuffed cabbage, and blintzes all come from various other cultures.
-The amalgam of these foods, plus uniquely Jewish contributions like tzimmis, cholent, gefilte fish and matzah balls, make up Jewish cuisine.
+The amalgam of these foods, plus uniquely Jewish contributions like tzimmis, cholent, Malawach and Matzah balls, make up a variety of Jewish cuisine.